Footprints of the Kitaev spin liquid in the Fano lineshapes of the Raman active optical phonons

+The magnetic field dependence of $\{1/|q|, \gamma\}$ of $E_g^1$ and $E_g^2$ peak for various temperatures in the $T_l$ region is shown in \reffg{Fig4_new}.
+The conversion from $\kappa$ to external field $B$ is presented in the caption, where the field direction is assumed to be $[111]$ for simplicity.
+We can see a clear trend in both peaks that, for a larger temperature in the $T_l$ region, the curve parameters start to increase at a larger magnetic field.
+This is because $Z_2$ flux gap energy is proportional to $\kappa$; thus as the temperature becomes larger, $Z_2$ fluxes require a higher magnetic field to be gapped out, after which the disorder introduced by $Z_2$ fluxes becomes weaker and the Fano effects becomes stronger.
+So the curve parameters start to increase at a larger field.

+The computed curve parameters can be compared with the low-temperature experimental from Ref.\cite{Wulferding2020} and Ref.~\cite{Sahasrabudhe2020}.
+The data from Ref.\cite{Wulferding2020} is shown in \reffg{Fig4_new} in the magnetic field region $B=3\sim 9T$ containing the putative QSL phase.
+Remarkably, in \reffg{Fig4_new}(a-b) there is a discernible increase in the parameters $\{1/|q|, \gamma\}$ in $E_g^1$ peak, whose magnitude is comparable with the theoretical increase.
+Our results also suggest that if the increase of the curve parameters at higher temperatures starts at higher fields, then this observation is consistent with the behaviour of the $Z_2$ fluxes.
+In \reffg{Fig4_new}(c-d), the experimental field dependence of the $E_g^2$ peak curve parameters remains featureless.
+This could be attributed to the fact that the $E_g^2$ phonon has higher energy than $E_g^1$, thus it is less sensitive to the increased population of fermionic modes from the increased field.

-{\it Conclusion. --} We have constructed a theory with $D_{3d}$ symmetry to describe the Raman scattering of the spin-phonon coupled Kitaev system.
-Based on this theory, we systematically compute the Raman spectrum and explore the temperature evolution and the magnetic field dependence of the Fano lineshape, characterized by Lorentzian curve parameters.
-Our results explain the phonon Raman scattering experiment in $\alpha\tx{-RuCl}_3$.
-We also identify the effect of the Majorana fermions and the emergent disorder effect from $Z_2$ fluxes encoded in the Fano lineshape, which provides characteristic footprints of the fractionalized excitations for experimental detection of QSL.
+{\it Conclusion. --} We have constructed a theory to describe the Raman scattering of the spin-phonon coupled Kitaev system.
+Based on this theory, we systematically compute the Raman spectrum and explore the temperature evolution and the magnetic field dependence of the phonon peaks in Raman spectrum, which are consistent with the Raman scattering experiment in $\alpha\tx{-RuCl}_3$.
+Our theory clarifies the mechanism of how spin-phonon coupling generates Fano lineshapes, and also offers an estimate of the spin-phonon coupling by model fitting.
+These results open the possibility of experimentally identifying the effects of fractionalized excitations of QSL hidden in the Fano lineshapes of phonon Raman peaks.

-{\it Acknowledgments:} The authors are thankful to Ken Burch, Jia-Wei Mei, Joji Nasu, Kenya Ohgushi, Thuc T Mai, Luke Sandilands, Yiping Wang, Yang Yang, Mengxing Ye, and Shuo Zhang for valuable discussions.
+{\it Acknowledgments:} The authors are thankful to Ken Burch, Jia-Wei Mei, Joji Nasu, Kenya Ohgushi, Thuc T Mai, Luke Sandilands, Yiping Wang, Yang Yang, Mengxing Ye, Shuo Zhang and especially Dirk Wulferding for valuable discussions.
 The work was supported by the U.S. Department of Energy, Office of Basic Energy Sciences under Award No. DE-SC0018056.
 N.B.P. acknowledges the hospitality of Aspen Center of Physics.